LTR Standard

 Within radio technology, LTR (Logic Trunked Radio) Standard systems have no dedicated control channel.
 All control data is sent as subaudible data along with voice transmissions.
 Each system site can have any number of radio channels from 1 through a maximum of 20.
 Each channel is made up of one channel controller connected to one radio repeater operating on one frequency.
-One controller is assigned as the master or system controller and all the other controllers report to it via a trunking data buss.
+One controller is assigned as the master or system controller and all the other controllers report to it via a trunking data bus.
 This connection allows all the repeaters at a site to operate as one LTR system.

 Each channel in the system is assigned a unique number (01 through 20) and these need not be sequentially assigned.
 Each subscriber radio must be programmed with all channels in the system in proper logical channel order (the same requirement as EDACS systems).

 LTR Standard Talkgroups are written in the format A-HH-GGG.